 Should All Digital Marketing Efforts Focus on Google?
 What Consumer Trust Says About the Biggest Search Engine

-While this article established if respondents thought there were generally biased or suppressed results, it also asked specific questions about peoples’ general outlook on Google relative to other search engines.
-These 2024 findings are now being compared to that of January 2023 and years before.
+While this article established whether respondents thought results were generally biased or suppressed, it also asked specific questions about people’s general outlook on Google relative to other search engines.
+These findings, gathered between 2021 and 2024, are presented on a scale where one is “least likely” and ten is “most likely,” with five representing a neutral response.

 ON A SCALE FROM 1–10, HOW MUCH DO YOU FEEL THAT THIS PLATFORM ALTERS OR SUPPRESSES SOCIAL/POLITICAL INFORMATION THAT IS PRESENTED TO YOU?